TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-jdbc"></a>
 ### How to connect using JDBC driver

 You can connect to and execute queries against SnappyData cluster using JDBC driver.
 The connection URL typically points to one of the locators.
-Underneath the covers, the driver acquires the endpoints for all the servers in the cluster along with load information and automatically connects clients to one of the data servers directly.
-The driver provides HA by automatically swizzling underlying physical connections in case servers were to fail.
+The locator will pass the information of all available servers based on which the driver automatically connects to one of the servers.

 In order to connect to the SnappyData cluster using JDBC, use URL of the form `jdbc:snappydata://locatorHostName:locatorClientPort/`